Updated for Sunday, February 28th

 This is a two axis chart that has been redesigned for the purpose of clarity.
-The green line charts the number of new confirmed cases recorded in Los Angeles County each day.
-The corresponding green dotted line is a seven day moving average trend line that smooths out these day to day variations.
+The magenta line charts the number of new confirmed cases recorded in Los Angeles County each day.
+The corresponding magenta dotted line is a seven day moving average trend line that smooths out these day to day variations.
 These lines are vertically scaled with the right axis.

 The light blue line charts the number of new hospitalizations each day.
 The dotted blue line is its corresponding seven day moving average trend line.
 The light orange columns show the number of new deaths from this pandemic virus each day.
 The dotted red line is a seven day moving average trend line that smooths out the variations in these numbers from day to day.
 Both these series are vertically scaled with the left axis.